-Homemade granola is simply not one of those things I can do in small quantities.
+Homemade granola is simply not one of those things I can make in small quantities.
 After all, if I’m going to be making something as addictively crispy, rewardingly wholesome, and marvelously munchy as granola, why settle for anything short of a big, beautiful batch?
-If you share my sentiment, today’s slow cooker granola recipe is for you.
+If you share my sentiment, today’s easy granola recipe is for you.

 The wet-ingredient portion of the granola recipe—the ingredients that sweeten and bind the oats, nuts and other goodies—are where I feel most homemade granola recipes go awry.
-Many call for gobs of oil and refined sugar, which, if you are looking to granola to be a healthy breakfast and snack, defeats its wholesome purpose.
+Many call for gobs of oil and refined sugar, which, if you are looking for a healthy granola breakfast or snack, defeats its wholesome purpose.

-Instead of refined brown sugar, I used a moderate amount of maple syrup (honey works nicely too), and I also employed my other favorite healthy-granola hack: replacing half of the oil with egg whites.
-It might sound odd, but egg white is an excellent granola-binder, and it makes the granola lightly crispy too.
+Instead of refined brown sugar, I used a moderate amount of maple syrup (if you like granola with honey, that works too), and I also employed my other favorite healthy-granola hack: replacing half of the oil with egg whites.
+It might sound odd, but egg white is an excellent granola-binder, it makes the granola lightly crispy, and gives the granola a protein-boost, too.

-To make the granola, stir everything together right in the slow cooker, leave the lid slightly ajar (critical to ensuring the granola crisps and does not grow soggy), then let cook until it’s toasty and your entire kitchen smells like a giant cinnamon bun.
+To make this easy granola recipe, stir everything together right in the slow cooker, leave the lid slightly ajar (critical to ensuring the granola crisps and does not grow soggy), then let cook until it’s toasty and your entire kitchen smells like a giant cinnamon bun.